cheershareapp/cheershare/README.md

 - [ ] on logout navigate to homepage
 - [ ] compute and store aspect ratio hint from unsplash/giphy
 - [ ] secure edit and delete of pins, right now anyone can update anyones.
 MVP, check that you can edit that board.
+- [ ] figure out which font we want to use, https://fonts.google.com/specimen/Vollkorn

 ## Data Structures